stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 Condition the model on the data using HMC/NUTS with diagonal metric: `stan::services::sample::hmc_nuts_diag_e_adapt` and run one or more chains, producing a set of samples from the posterior.
-Returns a `RunSet` object which contains information on all runs for all chains.
+Returns a `PosteriorSample` object which contains information on all runs for all chains.

 ```
 RunSet = sample(model,